 Working animals like Bullo need you now more than ever

-As the Covid-19 health crisis unfolds, animals like Bullo are more vulnerable than ever.
-Malnutrition among working animals will inevitably increase.
+Animals like Bullo are now more vulnerable than ever as a result of the COVID-19 health crisis.
 With depleted income, many owners can barely afford to provide food.
 Starving animals are forced to eat whatever they can find among the rubbish – sometimes even plastic bags.
 This can cause agonising colic and intestinal blockages.
 Already weak, they are even more susceptible to widespread issues such as infectious disease.

 SPANA is committed to easing the suffering of malnourished animals through sustainable emergency preparedness schemes.
 By providing high-energy feed for working animals, essential medicines, or surgery to remove painful obstructions, we can help end the needless suffering caused by malnutrition.